Dsinghbailey/dependency-context/README.md

 2. Enable the MCP in your editor

-3. Prompt the AI to initialialize dependency-context
+3. Prompt the AI to initialialize dependency-context.
+Make sure you are in "Agent" mode.

 ```
 Can you initialize dependency-context?